leudz/shipyard/guide/src/fundamentals/systems.md

 # Systems

 Systems are a great way to organize code.
-A function only taking views as arguments is all you need.
+A function with views as arguments is all you need.

 Here's an example:
 ```rust, noplaypen